learn

 ***For sites where there are no long-term nitrate nitrogen data available, total oxidised nitrogen data have been used to calculate the attribute band for nitrate (toxicity).

-Several indicators (attributes) in the NPS-FM 2020 include multiple statistics calculated from the set of monthly data, such as the median or 95th percentile.
-The overall attribute band for such indicators is determined as as the worst of those calculated from the different statistics of the attribute data.
-For example, if the nitrate nitrogen median result met the A band and the 95th percentile result met the B band, the site is assigned an attribute band of B for nitrate toxicity, and this is displayed on LAWA.
+When attributes (indicators) in the NPS-FM 2020 include multiple statistics calculated from monthly data, the overall attribute band for the indicator is determined by the worst of those statistics.
+For example, if the nitrate (toxicity) median result qualifies as an A band and the 95th percentile result qualifies as a B band, the site is assigned a B attribute band.

 State quartiles are a useful comparative ranking.
 They show how a site compares against other monitored sites, whereas the attribute band provides an absolute ‘score’ against a standard for some water quality indicators.